patrickwieth/Tinkerforge-Heater/README.md

 of course pushes everything to a webserver.
 There you can see the trend of the temperature, as well as the state of power regulation.

 For a connection to the real world, Tinkerforge is used (http://www.tinkerforge.com), there are other solutions out there as well, but for me this looks like the most reliable and flexible.

+Heater can be bought here: https://www.metro.de/marktplatz/product/43d40489-55fa-403a-9f8f-25c2690481e7 the button contact pins must be soldered to a tinkerforge relais...